 Agreements for compensation

 (3) The Minister may, [with the approval of the Lieutenant Governor in Council,] enter into agreements on behalf of the Crown with any person in respect of this Act, or in relation to this Act, including agreements regarding financial commitments, financial arrangements, indemnities, guarantees or similar transactions.
 [NTD: What are the implications of requiring LGIC approval?]
+[NTD: Response: Cabinet must approve of the Agreement, and it would likely require a covering OIC to be provided in front of the contract.
+Provides greater internal accountability and assurance to / within Government.]

 IESO and Electricity vendors, obligations